cdzombak/runner/README.md

 - `-job-name string`: Job name used in failure notifications and log file name. (default: program name, without path)
 - `-log-dir string`: The directory to write run logs to.
   - Can also be set by the `RUNNER_LOG_DIR` environment variable; this flag overrides the environment variable.
 - `-print-if-match value`: Print/mail output if the given (**case-sensitive**) string appears in the program's output, even if it was a healthy exit.
 May be specified multiple times.
+With retries enabled, only the final successful attempt can trigger this condition; failed attempts still produce output if all retries fail.
 - `-print-if-not-match value`: Print/mail output if the given (**case-sensitive**) string does not appear in the program's output, even if it was a healthy exit.
 May be specified multiple times.
+With retries enabled, only the final successful attempt can trigger this condition; failed attempts still produce output if all retries fail.
 - `-print-stderr`: Print output to stderr instead of stdout (if this flag is not given, output is printed to stdout).
 - `-retries int`: If the command fails, retry it this many times. (default: `0`)
 - `-retry-delay int`: If the command fails, wait this many seconds before retrying. (default: `0`)
-- `timeout int`: Maximum number of seconds for the program's execution.
+- `-timeout int`: Maximum number of seconds for the program's execution.
 If retries are allowed, each try may take this long.
 The timeout given does not include retry delay. (default: `0`, meaning "no timeout")
 - `-version`: Print version and exit.
 - `-work-dir string`: Set the working directory for the program.

 #### Hiding sensitive environment variables

-- `RUNNER_CENSOR_ENV` (environment variable only): Colon-separated list of environment variables whose values will be censored in output. `RUNNER_SMTP_PASS` and `RUNNER_NTFY_ACCESS_TOKEN` are always censored.
+- `RUNNER_CENSOR_ENV` (environment variable only): Colon-separated list of environment variables whose values will be censored in runner's rendered `Environment:` section. `RUNNER_SMTP_PASS` and `RUNNER_NTFY_ACCESS_TOKEN` are always censored.
-- `RUNNER_HIDE_ENV` (environment variable only): Colon-separated list of environment variables which will be entirely omitted from output.
+- `RUNNER_HIDE_ENV` (environment variable only): Colon-separated list of environment variables which will be entirely omitted from runner's rendered `Environment:` section.

+These settings do not redact values printed by the child program itself.

 #### Run as another user